apache/horaedb-docs/docs/src/en/cluster_deployment/with_meta.md

 - Local Storage

-Configuration parameters of local storage refer to [Static Routing](./static_routing.md), notice that data is lost when server crash in this mode.
+Configuration parameters of local storage refer to [NoMeta Deployment](./no_meta.md).
+Note that data is lost when server crash in this mode.

 - OSS